mannycortez/Garage-Guide-v1/README.md

 This is an app by Patrick Flanagan.
 Designed and developed by Manny Cortez Studios LLC.
-This project makes use of the MERN stack along with Next.js framework and hosted with Firebase.
+This project makes use of the MERN stack.

+Style:

+Inline

 To start app: